scowebb/wp-cryptoloot/README.md

 [WP CryptoLOOT](https://wpcryptoloot.com/) is a free, lightweight plugin that will seamlessly connect [CryptoLOOT](https://crypto-loot.org/ref.php?go=aa489c6aafb514f720c145f199c25428) to any [WordPress](https://wordpress.org/) installation, enabling options for captcha form protections and browser based crypto mining on the [uPlexa](https://uplexa.com/) blockchain.

+### Features

+* Set a fully customizable uPlexa (UPX) coin miner to run under the hood while visitors browse your site as an alternative to ad based revenue.
+If you choose to use this option then *YOU MUST NOTIFY YOUR USERS*.
+* Secure comments, login, and registration forms from brute force and SPAM attacks.
+* Use the shortcode `[cryptoloot_gui]` on any page or post to implement a GUI miner, allowing users to earn access to features such as premium content.
+Add the option `autorun=true` to start the miner on page load (see example [here](https://wpcryptoloot.com/)), and specify starting threads with `threads=2`.
 ### Demos

 * [GUI Miner](https://wpcryptoloot.com/)
 * [Login](https://wpcryptoloot.com/login)
 * [Registration](https://wpcryptoloot.com/login/?action=register)
 * [Comments](https://wpcryptoloot.com/demos/#comments)

-### Features

-* Set a fully customizable uPlexa (UPX) coin miner to run under the hood while users browse your site as an alternative to ad based revenue.
-If you choose to use this option then *YOU MUST NOTIFY YOUR USERS*.
-* Secure comments, login, and registration forms from brute force and SPAM attacks.
-* Use the shortcode `[cryptoloot_gui]` on any page or post to implement a GUI miner, allowing users to earn access to features such as premium content.
-Add the option `autorun=true` to start the miner on page load (see example [here](https://wpcryptoloot.com/)), and specify starting threads with `threads=2`.

 ### Getting Started